How to cut an avocado

 To check for ripeness on any avocado, pick it up – it should feel heavy for its size.
 Give it a gentle squeeze – it should have a little bit of give in it but shouldn’t be squishy.
 If it feels very soft, then it’s either overripe or badly bruised.

 Another good test for ripeness is to look at the top of the avocado where the fruit would have been connected to the tree.
 There should be a short round piece of stem, similar to what you’ll find at one end of an orange.
 Gently try and pull this out with your fingers or thumbnail.
 If it doesn’t pop out easily, the avocado is unripe and should be left to ripen for a day or two before testing again.
 If it pops out with very little effort and you can see a light green patch underneath, then the fruit is likely to be ripe and ready to use.

 Under or overripe?

 If your avocado is underripe but you’ve already cut into it, don’t fret.
-This chicken and avocado salad recipe suggests griddling them and popping them into the oven to soften.
+This chicken & avocado salad recipe suggests griddling and putting them in the oven to soften.